madsondeluna/howtogit/README.md

-# How to Git: Um Curso Rápido de GitHunb / A Quick GitHub Course
+# How to Git

+## Um Curso Rápido de GitHunb / A Quick GitHub Course

 ---